The 30 Best South Korean Movies of the 21st Century

 25. The Dark Figure of Crime | Kim Tae-Kyun, Kim Tae-Gyun | 2019

 Kim Yoon-Seok’s understated and committed performance layers the character.
 It dismantles all the “detective” stereotypes.
-Hwang Ki-suk’s muted cinematography renders a sombre feel to the already desolate drama, reminiscent of the way Kim Hyung-Koo achieved the murkiness in ‘Memories of Murder’.
-Yoon-Seok contrasts the city in the night, glistening with colour, against the darkness of the crime committed.
+Hwang Ki-suk’s muted cinematography renders a somber feel to the already desolate drama, reminiscent of the way Kim Hyung-Koo achieved the murkiness in ‘Memories of Murder’.
+Yoon-Seok contrasts the city in the night, glistening with color, against the darkness of the crime committed.
 The created paranoia pulls us deep into the ambiguous state of Tae-oh’s narration.
-Read the complete review of The Dark Figure of Crime.

 24. The Bow | Kim Ki-Duk | 2005

 Kim Ki-Duk’s ‘The Bow’ is an elusive and ambiguous character study of a 16-year-old girl who has spent a decade on the boat, and an old man with a multipurpose bow who plans to marry her when she turns 17.
 The girl has been away from civilization for a decade, and that has serious psychological implications evident in the ambiguity of her character.